brassgolem-25/ShowHub/readme.md

-Here's the updated README with OpenSearch included for movie search functionality:

----

 # ShowHub - Online Ticket Booking Application

 **ShowHub** is a modern online ticket booking platform that allows users to browse and book tickets for movies and events seamlessly.
 It is designed with scalability, speed, and a user-friendly interface in mind.